Romances don’t usually have a villain, but there is a strong conflict driving the plot.

 The flaws, traits, or beliefs keeping them from love: Something is holding them back from finding love, and this needs to be addressed and overcome in the novel.
 This is the core of their character arc, and how they’ll need to grow over the course of the novel.
 It’s also the reason they won’t take whatever step they need to fall in love.

 Situations that require a change to achieve a goal: Give the protagonists a strong setup that forces the two characters to interact.
 They want love, sure, but they often also want something else.
 For Linc and Daisy, it was a job and growth as an artist.
 Nina and Alex both wanted to live life on their terms.
-But those goals gave then reasons to both change, and resist change during the novel.
+But those goals gave them reasons to both change, and resist change during the novel.
 Fear of losing what they wanted, or fear of becoming what they didn’t want to be.

 Opportunities to change: Whatever the issue, there will be scenes where the character makes bad decisions because of this flaw, trait, or belief.
 It isn’t until they change their behavior or belief that they start making good choices that lead to success.
 Readers see how good they are together, and then see that flaw or belief mess it up.

-Romance is all about the characters, so it makes sense that the conflict would come from the characters.
 They are their own worst enemy, and their quirks and issues are the real problem.
 When you look for ways to illustrate those issues, and show the characters struggling with those beliefs, then you’ll have an easier time finding both the conflict and the plot.

 Do you have any other examples of person vs. self conflicts?